subev/refjump.nvim/README.md

 ### Highlights

 Refjump highlights the references by default.
-It uses the highlight group `RefjumpReferences`.
+It uses the highlight group `RefjumpReference`.
 To change the highlight, see `:help nvim_set_hl()`.

 ## Integrations